raddevon/wake-on-http/readme.md

    Bind this file as a Docker volume at `/config/services.yaml` on the container or specify a different path on the container by setting `SERVICES_CONFIG_PATH`.

    The example above defines two services.
 To illustrate how configuration maps to the proxy algorithm, I'll describe one of them.
 The first service matches requests with a `Host` header value of `media.wake.mydomain.com`.
-Before making the proxied request, this app will check for awakeness by sending up to 15 requests (number specified by `max_retries`) to `http://192.168.1.48:3000/health` (`base_url` + `awake_check_endpoint`) with 3 seconds between attempts (interval specified by `poll_interval`) and a timeout on each attempt of 3 seconds (specified by `awake_request_timeout`).
+Before sending the proxied request, Wake on HTTP will check for awakeness by sending up to 15 requests (number specified by `max_retries`) to `http://192.168.1.48:3000/health` (`base_url` + `awake_check_endpoint`) with 3 seconds between attempts (interval specified by `poll_interval`) and a timeout on each attempt of 3 seconds (specified by `awake_request_timeout`).
 If the service is not awake and does not respond to an awake test attempt, a magic packet will be sent to `FF:FF:FF:FF:FF:FF` before the next attempt.
-Once an awake check attempt succeeds (i.e., returns *any* response), the request will be proxied and the response returned unless it takes more than 15 seconds to respond (specified by `request_timeout`).
+Once an awake check attempt succeeds (i.e., returns a good response code), the request will be proxied and the response returned unless it takes more than 15 seconds to respond (specified by `request_timeout`).

    **Service Configuration Options in YAML**:
    - The top-level key in the YAML should be the hostname that will be matched against the incoming request's `Host` header